polyphony-chat/docs/docs/Protocol Specifications/core.md

     generated using a revoked certificate.
 In other words, intermediary values of this event type affect the validity or state of other events.

+Servers may reject a clients' wish to resume, if

+- The number of events that would need to be replayed is too high for the server to process.
+- The client is not eligible to resume and must start a new session instead.

-Servers may reject a clients' wish to resume, if the number of events that would need to be replayed is too high for the server to process.
-In this case, the request to resume is met with a close code of `4010` by the server and the connection is terminated.
+In this case, the request to resume is met with an appropriate [close code](#325-closing-a-connection) (ex.: `4010`) by the server and the connection is terminated.

 ##### 3.2.3.7 Server certificate change event